engichang1467/CUBETHON/README.md

 ## Rules
 - Goal: to dodge yourself from any obstacles.
-- Once you collide with an obstacles or fall off the edge, you will have to restart from the each level.
+- Once you collide with any obstacles or fall off the edge, you will have to restart from the beginning of the level.
 - use ```a``` key to go left, and ```d``` key to right

 - [Check out the demo on Youtube](https://youtu.be/bXnCz2kZ8Gs)